Willian (footballer, born 1986)

-Willian Gomes de Siqueira (born 19 November 1986), simply known as Willian or by the nickname Willian Bigode, is a Brazilian footballer who plays as a forward for América Mineiro.
+Willian Gomes de Siqueira (born 19 November 1986), simply known as Willian or by the nickname Willian Bigode, is a Brazilian professional footballer who plays as a forward for América Mineiro.

-Club career
+Career

 Early career

 Born in Três Fronteiras, São Paulo, Willian joined Guarani's youth setup in 2002.
 He made his first team – and Série A – debut on 22 August 2004, coming on as a second half substitute for Sandro Hiroshi in a 1–1 home draw against Vasco da Gama.

 Willian appeared rarely for the club during the season, as his side suffered relegation.
 He appeared more regularly in the following year, but was still sparingly used.

 Atlético Paranaense

 On 23 December 2005, Willian signed for Atlético Paranaense.
 He scored his first goal in the top tier for the club on 30 August 2006, netting the winner in a 2–1 home win against Santos.

 Willian was rarely used in the following years, also suffering a knee injury in 2007.
 On 3 February 2009, he was loaned to Vila Nova until December.

 While on loan, Willian scored eight goals during the year's Série B, being the club's top goalscorer as his side avoided relegation.
 Highlights included braces against Campinense (two times) and América de Natal.

 On 26 January 2010, after returning from loan, Willian rescinded his contract with Atlético.